xiebruce/iterm2-zmodem/README.md

 ## Config steps

-- 1. install `lrzsz` on your server
+- 1.install `lrzsz` on your server

   ```
   # Debian